HurryPeng/MagiaTimeline/README.md

 **Productive Running**: Debug mode significantly slows down the program.
 After verifying alignment in debug mode, run the full video with debug off.
 Reset the parameters as described in the **Configuration** section, then run `MagiaTimeline.bat`/`MagiaTimeline.exe` (Windows) or `MagiaTimeline.sh` (GNU/Linux or macOS).
 Once the program finishes, you should see a `MagiaTimelineOutput.ass` file generated.
 As a video creator, you should already be familiar with this file format.
 Enjoy!

+#### Graphical User Interface

+Run `MagiaTimeline-GUI.py` for an experimental GUI.
+Only the default `dtd` strategy is supported.

 ## Toolbox

 ### Strategies

 A *Strategy* is a set of CV algorithms that tells the framework how to identify subtitles in a frame.
-You can choose which Strategy to use for your video.
+You can choose which strategy to use for your video.

 MagiaTimeline provides three recommended general-purpose Strategies: